 You may choose to spend your whole career within law firms, specialising in a particular field of law or moving between firms to enhance your earning power or promotion prospects.

-If you become a partner in a firm you'll be increasingly involved in the running of it.
+To progress to the position of partner, you'll need a substantial amount of experience, and the skills to take on a more business leadership role as you will be helping to run the firm.
 This includes directing and supervising the work of junior colleagues and other staff and attracting and retaining profitable business from existing and potential clients.

 There are also opportunities to progress your career in Scotland as an in-house solicitor.
 Principal employers include: